Will ICP harm me?

 - Some women have reported that they experience itching again in times of extreme tiredness and stress, but the reasons for this are not yet known.

 We know (because you tell us) that many women suffer increased anxiety due to the potential (albeit small) risk of stillbirth.
 Add to this the effects of sleep deprivation because of nocturnal scratching and it doesn’t need a full clinical trial to suggest that women who have ICP may have an increased risk of depression during, or after, the pregnancy.
-Although this has not been fully investigated we would recommend that you let someone know if you are finding it difficult to cope – or you can ring our Support line to talk to someone.
+Although this has not been fully investigated we would recommend that you let someone know if you are finding it difficult to cope.

-If you have had ICP, the chance of it occurring in a future pregnancy is between 60% and 90%.
+If you have had ICP, the chance of it occurring in a future pregnancy is around 80%.
 The risk is slightly less if this is a singleton pregnancy following a twin or triplet pregnancy.